ScriptBasic/WinPBX/docs/Oxygen/Control Flow.md

 # <a name="gosub"></a>Gosub

 Calls a labelled subroutine.
 Execution jumps to a subroutine marked by a line label.
 Always use `Ret` to exit a `Gosub`, execution will continue on next statement after `Gosub`.
 The line label where `Gosub` jumps must be in the same main/function/sub block as `Gosub`.
-All the variables in the subroutine are shared with the block, no arguments can be used.
-For this reason `Gosub` is considered bad programming practice as it can generate unreadable and untraceable code.
+All the variables in the subroutine are shared with the block and no arguments can be used. `Gosub` is considered bad programming practice as it can generate unreadable and untraceable code.
 It is better to use `Sub` or `Function` instead.

 ```
 SUB Foo